Freedom of religion in Asia by country: Uzbekistan

 Religious groups enjoyed generally tolerant relations; however, neighbors, family, and employers often continued to pressure ethnic Uzbek Christians, especially recent converts and residents of smaller communities.
-There were several reports of sermons against missionaries and persons who converted from Islam.
+In the past, there have been were several reports of sermons against missionaries and persons who converted from Islam.

 Vietnam

 The constitution formally allows religious freedom.
 Every citizen is declared to be allowed to freely follow no, one, or more religions, practice his or her religion without violating the law, be treated equally regardless of his or her religion, be protected from being violated his or her religious freedom, but is prohibited to use religion to violate the law.

 All religious groups and most clergy must join a party controlled supervisory body, religions must obtain permission to build or repair houses of worship, run schools, engage in charity or ordain or transfer clergy, and some clergy remain in prison or under serious state repression.

 Yemen

 The constitution declares Islam the state religion and sharia the source of all legislation in Yemen.
 It provides for freedom of thought and expression “within the limits of the law,” but does not mention freedom of religion.
 The law prohibits denunciation of Islam, conversion from Islam to another religion, and proselytizing directed at Muslims.

 As a consequence of the ongoing Yemeni Civil War, the Cabinet of Yemen affiliated with former president Abdrabbuh Mansur Hadi only controls a portion of the country and is unable to enforce its laws elsewhere, with the Supreme Political Council, the Southern Transitional Council, and various Islamic fundamentalist groups controlling significant portions of the country.
 Violence from the conflict has resulted in the bombing destruction of many religious buildings by several different factions in the conflict.